MFLind/Brickyard/README.md

 Signup page for mailing list, using Mailchimp in backend side.

 # Features

-- Managed product handling via super user login for adding, edit and delete products.
+The main functionalities for the Brickyard webshop platform is to provide a nice and easy interface for customer to read about products.
+Place in shopping basket and checkout to order products.

+It possible to register and login as customer and a seperate Role for superuser.

+Super user can add, edit and delete products in product register.
+Each product can have image and prices.

+User that has logged in for its account can add products to their wishlist.

-- Martketing support via Mailchimp for mailing list
+Martketing support via Mailchimp for mailing list

-- Customer login for handling profiles and checkout
+Customer login for handling profiles and checkout

-- Checkout via Stripe
+When placing a order, products get added to shopping basket, for Checkout is done Stripe payment service and verification emails are sent for order confirmation.

 ## Future improvement
 - Handle product stock and warehousing